EDRN/P5/README.md

 -   500 for running at the Jet Propulsion Laboratory.
 -   26013 for running at the National Cancer Institute.

+Or do it all at once with Taskfile:

+    task image

 Spot check: see if the image is working by running:

     docker container run --rm --env LDAP_BIND_PASSWORD='[REDACTED]' --env SIGNING_KEY='s3cr3t' \